sevdeawesome/monte_carlo_triangle/README.md

 ## The problem
 (Images 1-3 were provided by Professor Keogh in the question)

-Imagine you were to create an equilateral triangle and pick a point randomly on each edge.
-(1) What is the probability that the point in the center of the large triangle is within the sub-triangle created by the three random points.
-(2)
+Imagine you were to create an equilateral triangle and pick a point randomly on each edge. (image 1) What is the probability that the point in the center of the large triangle is within the sub-triangle created by the three random points. (image 2)

 1
  ![](tri2.png)